-- Show poor follow-through and make poor strategic decisions
+- Show poor follow-through and make poor strategic decisions;

-- Have difficult interpersonal relationships
+- Have difficult interpersonal relationships; and

-- Lack the trust of others
+- Lose the trust of others.

 But beware of being intensely driven by the need to get it right the first time, every time.
-If your need for competence is on overdrive, your sense of superiority, competitiveness and pride are taken to an extreme.
-Your desire to be right, win a fight and achieve your own goals will affect your ability to get things done with others — and ultimately affect your career prospects.
+If your need for competence is on overdrive, your sense of superiority, competitiveness, and pride are taken to an extreme.
+Your desire to be right, win a fight, and achieve your own goals will affect your ability to get things done with others — and ultimately affect your career prospects.

 The need for achievement.
 You value hard work and top performance.
 The need for achievement pushes you to drive yourself and others with intense pressure to perform.
-Being in charge — having power and control — fuels you.
-Carried to the extreme, the need for achievement will have negative effects on your co-workers, teams and the organization — as well as for your friends, family and your long-term health.
+Being in charge — having power and control — may fuel you, but you run the risk of behaving unilaterally.
+You don’t want to be seen as abrasive and needing to boost your interpersonal savvy.

-The need for rewards.
-You want to be successful, feel successful and be seen as successful.
-This includes the perks, privileges and honors that accompany success.
-In your desire for recognition, you may over-sell yourself.
-If you are over-concerned about your personal profile or brand, you risk losing sight of the work and the larger context.
+But in your desire for recognition, avoid over-selling yourself.
+If you are too concerned about elevating your personal profile and leadership image, you risk losing sight of the work and the larger context.
 When you take the desire for status to its extreme, you’ll spend too much effort on protecting your level and its privileges.
 You want the right amount of authentic self-promotion at work.
 When you over-promote yourself, others are likely to resent you — again, undermining your ability to motivate and collaborate with others.

-Managing the intensity of these three drivers of ambition requires self-awareness as well as understanding of your context.
+Managing excessive ambition requires a high level of self-awareness, as well as understanding of your context.
 Some organizational cultures and some situations (such as pushing to finish an important project or working towards a promotion) may require you to dial up the intensity of your ambition.
 But moderate, rather than excessive, ambition is usually the best solution for the long haul.